sodascience/metasyn/docs/source/developer/overview.rst

 This class is considered a passthrough class used by the :obj:`~metasyn.MetaFrame` class, and is not intended to be used directly by the user.
 It contains the following functionality:

-- **Detecting variable types**: The :meth:`~metasyn.MetaVar.detect` method detects the variable class(es) of a series or dataframe.
-This method does not fit any distribution, but it does infer the correct types for the :obj:`~metasyn.MetaVar` and saves the ``Series`` for later fitting.
 - **Fitting distributions**: The :meth:`~metasyn.MetaVar.fit` method fits distributions to the data.
-Here you can set the distribution, privacy package and uniqueness for the variable again.
+Here you can set the distribution, privacy package and uniqueness for the variable.
 - **Drawing values and series**: The :meth:`~metasyn.MetaVar.draw` method draws a random item for the variable in whatever type is required.
 The :meth:`~metasyn.MetaVar.draw_series` method draws a new synthetic series from the metadata.
 For this to work, the variable has to be fitted.
 - **Converting to and from a dictionary**: The :meth:`~metasyn.MetaVar.to_dict` method creates a dictionary from the variable.
 The :meth:`~metasyn.MetaVar.from_dict` method restores a variable from a dictionary.